pchiorean/Indentz/docs/README.md

 © 2020-2024 Paul Chiorean \<jpeg@basement.ro\>.\
 The code is released under the [MIT License](LICENSE.txt).

-Last updated: July 19, 2024
+Last updated: August 15, 2024

 [^1]: Releases may be a little old.
-The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch, which is what I actually use daily, so it's kind of tested, but… beware. ;)
+The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch, which is what I actually use daily, so it's relatively tested, but… beware. ;)

 [^2]: The value is configurable by editing the constant `SNAP_PCT` from `fitTo()`.